VF-84 (1955–1995): Operational history

-The third VF-84, initially known as the Vagabonds, was established on July 1, 1955, at NAS Oceana flying the FJ-3 Fury.
+The third VF-84, initially known as the Vagabonds, was established on 1 July 1955, at NAS Oceana flying the FJ-3 Fury.
 After deactivation of VF-61 in 1959, VF-84's commanding officer, formerly with VF-61, requested to change his squadron's name and insignia to that of the Jolly Rogers.
-His request was approved on April 1, 1960.
+His request was approved on 1 April 1960.

 The squadron then was reassigned to Carrier Air Wing Seven and made a single deployment on the USS Randolph (CVA-15) in 1958/59.
 The squadron transitioned to the F8U-2 Crusader in 1959.

 VF-84 deployed aboard Independence during the Cuban Missile Crisis and the Bay of Pigs incident, the squadron made several Mediterranean cruises on board the Independence.
 The squadron flew the F-8C Crusaders for several years prior to being introduced to the F-4B during 1964.

 In 1964, VF-84 transitioned to the F-4 Phantom II and flew the F-4B, F-4J and the F-4N until they transitioned to the F-14 Tomcat in early 1976.
-In 1965 the squadron deployed for 7 months on board Independence in the Gulf of Tonkin and flew 1507 combat sorties, logging 2200 flight hours over both North Vietnam and South Vietnam.
+In 1965, the squadron deployed for 7 months on board Independence in the Gulf of Tonkin and flew 1507 combat sorties, logging 2200 flight hours over both North Vietnam and South Vietnam.

 From 1970 to 1975, VF-84 was assigned to Carrier Air Wing Six aboard the USS Franklin D. Roosevelt (CVA-42) for four deployments to the Mediterranean Sea.
 Roosevelts twenty-first Sixth Fleet deployment was marked by indirect participation in the October 1973 Yom Kippur War, as she served as a transit "landing field" for aircraft being delivered to Israel.
 The Roosevelt battlegroup, Task Force 60.2, also stood by for possible evacuation contingencies.
-Planes of VF-84 (temporarily assigned to VF-41 for the 1973-74 cruise and operating with VF-41 markings) escorted US transport planes to within 150 miles of Israel during Operation Nickel Grass, the resupply of Israel.
+Planes of VF-84 (temporarily assigned to VF-41 for the 1973–74 cruise and operating with VF-41 markings) escorted US transport planes to within 150 miles of Israel during Operation Nickel Grass, the resupply of Israel.

 After its transition to the F-14 was completed, the squadron embarked on its first cruise on Nimitz in December 1977.
-In 1979 the unit was the first TARPS capable squadron of the fleet.
-In 1980 it participated in the motion picture The Final Countdown which propelled the skull-and-crossbones-adorned F-14's to international stardom.
-The movie featured a memorable scene involving two VF-84 Tomcats engaging two Japanese A6M Zeros.
+In 1979, the unit was the first TARPS capable squadron of the fleet.
+That same year, it participated in the production of the motion picture The Final Countdown, which was released in 1980.
+The movie propelled the skull-and-crossbones-adorned F-14s to international stardom and notably featured a memorable scene involving two VF-84 Tomcats engaging two Japanese A6M Zeros.